powerhousepro69/videoinfox/readme.md

   - Check for update on startup and notifity if update is available.
 Download and update in Videoinfox.
   - Play a local file by entering the line number.
 Play single video or autoplay the entire list.
+  - Default Directories to Playlist: Add recursive listings from Default Dirs 1-4 to a new Playlist.
+  - Playlist Find to search all playlists.
+Find videos without needing to know the files location.
+  - Mpv saves play postion on quit.
+Ffplay does not save play position on quit.
   - File types searched for: &nbsp; .webm &nbsp; .mp4 &nbsp; .mkv &nbsp; .avi &nbsp; .divx
   - Create unlimited Playlists from: &nbsp; Recusive search results, Recursive directory listings and the Played List
   - Make Playlist on the Home Screen to save all search results as a playlist.
+  - Mpv Playlist will keep track of playlist position.
+It will bypass Resume Autoplay and Intermission Screen.
   - Playlist & Playlist Queue Edit options: &nbsp; Remove Line &nbsp; Remove Dupes &nbsp; Move Line &nbsp; Clear Playlist
   - Playlist & Playlist Queue Play options: &nbsp; Play &nbsp; Start Autoplay &nbsp; Resume Autoplay
   - Directory To Playlist: &nbsp; Create a new playlist from a 1 level deep dir listing.
 Good for seasons of TV shows.
   - Playlist Queue to load unlimited playlists for autoplay with last played video marker.
   - Queue to Playlist: &nbsp; Save the Playlist Queue to a new Playlist.
-  - Default Directories to Playlist: Add recursive listings from Default Dirs 1-4 to a new Playlist.
   - Play Clipboard: &nbsp; Download a video url that is in the clipboard via Yt-dlp and autoplay.
   - Play Clipboard is available in: &nbsp; Home &nbsp; Played List &nbsp; Play List &nbsp; Yt-dlp Menu &nbsp; View Downloads
   - See codec, resolution and duration on the playing video.